Aurazor/NUXT3-PERSONAL-WEBSITE/README.md

 # NUXT 3 - Personal Website

-I'm a software engineer with 1 of experience.
+I'm a software engineer with 1 year of experience.
 My expertise spans in fullstack development.
 I have developed this website in NUXT 3.
 Learn more about me and my work on this site.

 The website url is: https://nikhilaukhaj.netlify.app/